Best Lightweight Hiking Shoes 2025

 What is the difference between trail running shoes and hiking shoes?

 Trail running shoes are shoes designed specifically for running off-road – from forests, bridleways, and beaches, to grassy fields.
 They’re usually lightweight but still offer decent traction and durability compared to regular running shoes.
-Hiking shoes are similar to hiking boots but have a lower cut that closer resembles a sneaker.
+Hiking shoes are similar to hiking boots but have a lower cut that resembles a sneaker.
 They usually have thick lugs and a rubber sole to offer excellent traction, as well as durable and breathable Gore-Tex protection.

 Are hiking shoes worth it?

-You should definitely wear shoes specifically designed for hiking when exploring the great outdoors.
+You should wear shoes specifically designed for hiking when exploring the great outdoors.
 These hiking shoes offer greater traction and durability and usually have built-in cushioning and stability features, too.
 They’re also far more durable as they’re designed to last longer (about 800 to 1000 miles or 1 to 3 years for most folks) than a trail running shoe, which usually uses more lightweight materials.
 Hiking shoes are a little heavier because of the extra protection, however, many hikers opt for a shoe as they offer great durability, less weight than a hiking boot, and better protection than a trail runner.

 Are hiking shoes or hiking boots better?

-It depends on what you’re hoping to get out of your shoes/boots, as both offers separate benefits.
+It depends on what you’re hoping to get out of your shoes/boots, as both offer separate benefits.
 Hiking boots offer better ankle support and protection from the elements, and these are the two main reasons why hikers choose a boot over a shoe.
 They also provide better warmth and are likely to be more durable than shoes.
 Lightweight Hiking Shoes take less time to break in and will dry quicker when wet.

 BikeHikeSafari Gear Review Process